seuho2003/fabric/localpeersetup/local_Readme.md

 Before execute local_fabric.sh script in your system, make sure your system satisfies the below requirements.

-1. Install docker [Docker installation in ubuntu] (https://docs.docker.com/engine/installation/linux/ubuntulinux/)and run docker service.
+1. Install docker [Docker installation in ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and run docker service.

 2. If applicable, verify ufw firewall status in non-vagrant environment.
 Disable firewall if it is enabled.